selfup/smache/README.md

 1. 2 chars starts at 24+ thousand

 Unless you are storing that much data, make sure to store strings of a certain length to ensure they do not colide with already stored integers (or vice versa) :pray:

+Consider using shas or ids only.

+An ENV var can be read to ensure that heavy string to uint conversion doesn't need to happen.

 ## Development